-There are risks involved with establishing our own manufacturing, sales, marketing and distribution capabilities.
-We must commit significant financial and managerial resources to develop a manufacturing facility and marketing and sales force with technical expertise and with supporting distribution capabilities.
+There are risks involved with establishing our own sales, marketing and distribution capabilities and partnering with a third party manufacturer.
+We must commit significant financial and managerial resources to develop a marketing and sales force with technical expertise and with supporting distribution capabilities.
 Factors that may inhibit our efforts to commercialize our products directly and without strategic partners include: